BenLorantfy/Encrypted-TCP-Chat/README.md

 # Getting Started
 This repo was originally an assignment for Advanced Computer Security and is a simple chat app that communicates over TCP.
-It's meant to demonstrate encryption between two computers and the user is able to toggle encryption on and off.
+It's meant to demonstrate encryption between two computers so user is able to toggle encryption on and off.

 ## Installation